 In Palm Springs, California, Phoenix Rising provides dialectical behavior therapy along with an array of other therapies and treatment programs.

 - Residential, PHP, IOP and Outpatient rehab programs

 - Dual diagnosis treatment

 - Extended care 90-day rehab

 - Equine therapy, fitness, jacuzzi, swimming pool, and recreation

 - Alumni events, sober living, and aftercare

-For yourself or someone you love, talk to Phoenix Rising about the struggles you face with substance abuse.
-By choosing the right Palm Springs program for your recovery, you enable yourself to experience true renewal in mind, body, and spirit.
-Some of this renewal comes through dialectical behavior therapy.
-Contact Phoenix Rising now to discuss treatment options.
+For yourself or someone you love, talk to Phoenix Rising about the struggles you face with substance abuse and mental health.
+By choosing the right program for your recovery, you enable yourself to experience true renewal in mind, body, and spirit.
+Some of this renewal comes through our dialectical behavior therapy program in Palm Springs, CA. Contact Phoenix Rising now to discuss treatment options.